 In Europe and South Korea, the S-series will be powered by the Exynos 990 chipset.
 This 7nm processor with dual-core Gen 2 NPU was announced in October during the Samsung Tech Day 2019 event in The Silicon Valley.
 Snapdragon 865 will be on duty in USA models and we’ll get more of Qualcomm’s next powerhouse in most 2020 flagships.

-The amount of RAM and storage will vary though the line with S11e probably getting 64GB of storage and 4/6GB RAM which is the bare minimum for a flagship.
-Considering the premium Note 10+ shipped with up to 1TB of storage and 12GB RAM we can expect something similar in S11 and S11 Plus.
+The amount of RAM and storage will vary though the line with S20 probably getting 64GB of storage and 4/6GB RAM which is the bare minimum for a flagship.
+Considering the premium Note 10+ shipped with up to 1TB of storage and 12GB RAM we can expect something similar in S20 Ultra.

 Based on all the data we have so far, such as the location of the punch hole camera, the screen size and the camera system at the rear, our Dutch partner Jermaine Smit, also known as Concept Creator, has made the following stunning animation video.
 The 3D renders in this article are also Jermaine’s work and are made available for LetsGoDigital.

-There are still some uncertainties concerning the S11 series – mainly the colours and the price.
+There are still some uncertainties concerning the Samsung S20 series – mainly the colours and the price.
 Judging by the last generation, we’ll get the usual white, black, pink and blue options but extra variety might be added at a later time by Samsung as was the case with Note 10 and S10.
-Pricewise things have to follow the S10 formula.
+Pricewise things may follow the S10 formula.
 The S10e received a starting price tag of € 750 while the S10 was € 900 and people had to add an additional € 100 for the top S10+ model.
-It is safe to assume that the new S11 line will receive the same treatment.

-The Samsung Galaxy S11 series will get its official announcement on February 18 but we’ll be able to see the devices in their real-life glory during the MWC 2020 in Barcelona, Spain a week later – from February 24 to 27.
-There’s a chance we’ll get to see a new foldable smartphone from Samsung too – probably the Galaxy Fold 2.
+The Samsung Galaxy S20 series will get its official announcement on February 18 but we’ll be able to see the devices in their real-life glory during the MWC 2020 in Barcelona, Spain a week later – from February 24 to 27.
+There’s a chance we’ll get to see a new foldable smartphone from Samsung too – probably the Galaxy Fold 2 / Galaxy Z Flip.
 Samsung made a teaser video showing a different concept – rather close to Motorola’s new RAZR than to the first generation Galaxy Fold.
 Rumours of a new type of display coating are also circulating the interweb – it’s called UltraThinGlass, supposedly more scratch-resistant than the polymer coating on the current flexible displays.

 When the S10 showed up last February, two new smartwatches joined forces with the flagship – the Galaxy Watch Active and the Galaxy Fit.
 Halfway through the year, the Watch Active 2 was unveiled with a rotating touch screen and The Fit 2 Pro followed around the same time.
 Whether Samsung will add new smartwatch models to the S11 is still unknown but we might see a Watch Active 3 and a Fit 3 (Pro) on February 18 so don’t act surprised.